opengisch/georama/docs/src/quick_start.md

 docker compose build
 docker compose up -d
 ```
-⏳ Note: The first run downloads ~5GB of test data.
-Be patient.

 ### 🗃️ Prepare the Django Database
 Once services are running, apply migrations and create a superuser: